6. Implementing Hardware Component#

 6.2.3.
 Invoking HLS on Instances#

-To invoke the HLS tool during the Architecture Implementation workflow, on the Architecture Implementation export window that appears at the beginning of Architecture Implementation, check the checkboxes of the hardware instances to synthesize, as shown in Figure 6.2.
-Note that the bottom of the Figure 6.2 (“High-level synthesis” and “Modules instances to synthesize”) appear only when there is at least one module instance mapped to hardware in the architecture.
+To invoke HLS synthesis during the Architecture Implementation workflow, use the Architecture Implementation export configuration window that appears at the start of the implementation process.
+Select the hardware module instances to be synthesized by checking their corresponding checkboxes, as shown in Figure 6.2.
+Note that the HLS configuration section (“High-level synthesis” and “Modules instances to synthesize”) is displayed only when the architecture contains at least one module instance mapped to hardware.

 6.2.4.
 Limitations and Guidelines of High-Level Synthesizers#